211 – Web Page Designer

 This course is beneficial to application administrators who will make changes to the LabVantage user interface appearance and functionality.
-Completion of 122-Administrator is required for full application administration.
-For programmers who will only modify the interface and work with the API, there are no prerequisites for this course.
+Completion of 122-Administration is required for full application administration.
+For programmers or developers who will only modify the interface and work with the API, there are no prerequisites for this course.

 - Introduction: Understanding the components of the Web Page Designer Studio.

 - List Page: One of the most often used types of pages in LabVantage is a list page.
 Learn how to create one or modify one to retrieve records from the database.

 - Advanced Toolbar: Operations that the user needs to perform are represented as buttons in the toolbar.
 Learn how to create buttons and control their behavior.